-Our office, combined with our counterpart in Southern District of Iowa, have sponsored the Enrique Camarena award since 1993.
+Our office joins the DEA in sponsoring the Enrique Camarena award during Red Ribbon Week.
 The award is given every year to a law enforcement officer who has truly exemplified making a difference in the lives of young people through drug prevention.
 A nomination form is sent out every fall to all law enforcement agencies in the state.

 The 2019 award is presented to two deserving recipients: